Robert-Nickel/scala-texas-holdem/README.md

 To get the implementation of the evaluation done, we looked [here](https://github.com/chenosaurus/poker-evaluator), [here](https://github.com/LativDeveloper/PokerGym) and [here](https://github.com/tommy-a/zetebot/blob/master/src/tools/TwoPlusTwo.java).

 Features to cover in the near future:
-- [ ] Bots using actors to make smarter decisions
+- [ ] Players don't get cards, if they don't have chips
-- [ ] raise & all-in command
+- [ ] Players don't act, if they are all-in
-- [ ] check
+- [x] Bots using actors to make smarter decisions
-- [ ] Adjust game speed so that it is viable for human players to follow up with what happens
+- [x] Adjust game speed so that it is viable for human players to follow up with what happens